rajveersinghdevda/-Assignment-Of-Computational-Statistics/README.md

 37. Create a function that raises an exception if the input is not a positive number.
 38. Implement a program that uses assertions to check the validity of user input.
 39. Write a function to demonstrate the use of try-except blocks when dividing numbers.
+              Question Number 40 - 79 in one file
 40. Create a program that captures and logs exceptions thrown in a mathematical computation.
 41. Define a class for a Rectangle that calculates the area and perimeter.
 42. Create a class that models a BankAccount with methods to deposit and withdraw funds.